-For more than 90 years, Gill Athletics has been a leading manufacturer of quality athletic equipment from major facility installations for track and field, football and soccer to personal performance products like our celebrated CarbonFX Vaulting Poles for athletes.
+For more than 95 years, Gill Athletics has been the world's largest manufacturer of quality athletic equipment from major facility installations for track and field, football and soccer to personal performance products like our celebrated CarbonFX Vaulting Poles for athletes.

 Over the past decade, Gill has experienced significant growth both through the expansion of our own diverse product lines, as well as the acquisition of highly respected companies such as Porter Athletic, a leader in basketball, volleyball and other indoor and outdoor equipment.